May 18, 2017

-A report from ABC7's Dan Ashley last night highlighted key findings from a recent RMP study on the pesticide fipronil.
+A report from ABC7's Dan Ashley on May 17, 2017 highlighted key findings from a recent RMP study on the pesticide fipronil.
 The study identified spot-on flea control products as likely to be an important source of this contaminant to the Bay, and one that has received very little study previously.

 Fipronil is used for flea, ant, and termite control in California.
 Outdoor pesticide use can contaminate local creeks and urban runoff that enters San Francisco Bay.
 The RMP study was the first to suggest indoor uses like flea control may also be significant.
 The research team tested wastewater flowing in and out of eight sewage treatment plants around the Bay Area and detected fipronil at all of them.
 Even the most advanced facilities did not remove significant levels of fipronil and related compounds.
 This means the contaminants are also discharged to the Bay via treated wastewater.